CLT-groups with cyclic or abelian subgroups: CCLT Groups

-On the other hand if $G$ is non-abelian, then Corollary~\ref{cor:cyclic} and Remark~\ref{rem:CCLTorder} yields that $o(G)=p^rq$ and all proper subgroups of $G$ are cyclic.
-According to a result given in \cite{Taunt} it can be concluded that $G$ has a unique cyclic subgroup $H$ of order $p^{r-1}q.$ Since any subgroup of $G$ of order $p^{r-1}q$ is maximal, therefore all other proper subgroups of $G$ are contained in $H$ except the subgroups of order $p^r.$ Now it is easy to see that number of subgroups of $H$ is $\tau (p^{r-1}q)=2r.$ Also, number of elements of order $p^r$ in $G$ is $p^rq-p^{r-1}q,$ which implies that number of subgroups of order $p^r$ in $G$ is $q.$ Hence, $S(G)=2r+q+1.$ \end{proof} \begin{cor} Let $G$ be a CCLT group and $C(G)$ denotes the set of all cyclic subgroups of $G.$ Then
+\end{theorem} \begin{proof} If $G$ is cyclic then it is a well known fact that $s(G)=\tau (n)$ (see~\cite{dummit1991abstract}).
+However, when $G$ is non-cyclic abelian group, then $G\cong C_p\times C_p^{k-1}$ by Proposition~\ref{pro:CCLTorder}.
+Then by using \cite[Theorem~A]{aivazidis2020finite} it is immediate that $s(G)=2+(p+1)(k-1)$.
+On the other hand if $G$ is non-abelian, then Corollary~\ref{cor:cyclic} and Proposition~\ref{pro:CCLTorder} yields that $|G|=p^rq$ and all proper subgroups of $G$ are cyclic.
+By using a result given in \cite[Page No.~33]{taunt_1949} it can be concluded that $G$ has a unique cyclic subgroup $H$ of order $p^{r-1}q.$ Since any subgroup of $G$ of order $p^{r-1}q$ is maximal, therefore all other proper subgroups of $G$ are contained in $H$ except the subgroups of order $p^r.$ Now it is easy to see that the number of subgroups of $H$ is $\tau (p^{r-1}q)=2r.$ Also, number of elements of order $p^r$ in $G$ is $p^rq-p^{r-1}q,$ which implies that number of subgroups of order $p^r$ in $G$ is $q.$ Hence $S(G)=2r+q+1$. \end{proof} \begin{cor} Let $G$ be a CCLT group which is not a non-abelian $p$-group and let $c(G)$ be the number of cyclic subgroups of $G$.
+Then

+\end{cor} \begin{proof} The proof is immediate by using \cite[Theorem~1]{c(G)for_abelian_groups} and Theorem~\ref{thm:nosubgroup}. \end{proof} Next, we prove that CCLT groups are closed under passage to subgroups and quotients.
+Also, we discuss the necessary and sufficient conditions for the direct product of CCLT groups to be CCLT, as it is not true in general.